 Regardless of the facts, it was a great place to meet for a few hours.

 As part of her own project, she asked to record her asking me a few questions on how I learned music.
 If I recall right, she’s building a collection for her students to appreciate the different goals and approaches to music learning that might be different from those working towards a performance career.

 But she also wanted to play music together, so I had brought my guitar, she had her cello (what it takes to travel with that kind of instrument is impressive; her case does have skateboard wheels on it)

 And we found a nice little courtyard on the east side of the building.
 Not knowing quite what t play, I suggested a simple chord progression.
 I honestly have little understanding of how cello playing works, and she described this free form “jamming” as something she does not frequently do, so we were both stretching.

 Here’s a bit of a recording, after the chords, there’s fragments of BB King, Peter Paul & Mary, Lynyrd Skynyrd, and more (or less).
 But the best part was when she played through one of the original pieces written for her that works with a computer visualization program.

 Can I keep using the “amazing” word for this experience?
 Thanks so much Laura (and your Mom) for the hours at the Mission (and a pretty yummy taco too).
 Follow what she does on this trip and beyond at http://www.lauraritchie.com/.

-The post "Me Playing Guitar With a UK Cellist at a Mission in Tucson" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/05/guitar-with-a-uk-cellist/) on May 20, 2015.
+The post "Me Playing Guitar With a UK Cellist at a Mission in Tucson" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/05/guitar-with-a-uk-cellist/) on May 20, 2015.